Estimating the Convex Hull of the Image of a Set with Smooth Boundary: Error Bounds and Applications

 \section{Abstract}

 We study the problem of estimating the convex hull of the image $f(X)\subset\mathbb{R}^n$ of a compact set $X\subset\mathbb{R}^m$ with smooth boundary through a smooth function $f:\mathbb{R}^m\to\mathbb{R}^n$.
-Assuming that $f$ is a submersion, we derive \rev{a new bound} on the Hausdorff distance between the convex hull of $f(X)$ and the convex hull of the images $f(x_i)$ of $M$ \rev{sampled inputs} $x_i$ on the boundary of $X$.
-When applied to the problem of geometric inference from \rev{a random sample}, our results give tighter and more general error bounds than the state of the art.
+Assuming that $f$ is a submersion, we derive a new bound on the Hausdorff distance between the convex hull of $f(X)$ and the convex hull of the images $f(x_i)$ of $M$ sampled inputs $x_i$ on the boundary of $X$.
+When applied to the problem of geometric inference from a random sample, our results give \revFirst{error bounds that are} tighter and more general \revFirst{than in previous work}.
 We present applications to the problems of robust optimization, of reachability analysis of dynamical systems, and of robust trajectory optimization under bounded uncertainty.